workshopper/test-anything/exercises/to-err-is-human/instruction.md

 combination.
 The Caffeine and Theobromine in the chocolate can harm cats as well as dogs.

-Feeding chocolate to cats would therefore considered an error.
+Feeding chocolate to cats would therefore be considered an error.
 One way in JavaScript to deal with errors is to `throw` them (even though in Node this is probably not the best way).